-The translation of the Japanese yen amounts into U.S. dollars is included solely for the convenience of readers, using the prevailing exchange rate at 31 March 2016, which was ¥112.68 to U.S. \$1.
+The accompanying consolidated financial statements have been restructured and translated into English (with some expanded exchange rate at 31 March 2016, which was ¥112.68 to U.S. \$1.
 The convenience translations should not be construed as representations that the Japanese yen amounts have been, could have been, or could in the future be converted into U.S. dollars at this or any other rate of exchange.